 How to Apply for a Business License:

-- Submit the Occupational Tax Certificate application for new businesses - available online and at City Hall Annex.
+- Submit the 2023 New Business License Application for new businesses - available online and at City Hall Annex.
 Please be aware that the only way to obtain a new Occupational Tax Certificate is directly through the City of Clarkston.

 - If the business is a Corporation, Limited Liability Company (LLC) or a Limited Partnership, it must be registered with the Georgia Secretary of State’s office per O.C.G.A.
 Title 43 (even if you are registered in another state).